lineality/Online_Voting_Using_One_Time_Pads/README.md

 - loudest voices are not to be automatically followed
 - simplistic proxies for decisions such as arbitrary numbers of requests
 - skipping a decision step and letting scope go directly see: https://www.youtube.com/watch?v=YQnz7L6x068
+## Decision and Automation
+- balancing and checking where 'automated' work is going?
+- checking for bad proxies, abdications, and reifications
+- functional-definition area?

 # workflow studies